web-generative-ui/web-generative-ui/CODE_OF_CONDUCT.md

 ## Scope
 This Code of Conduct applies to all project spaces, including:
-- The [Web Generative UI GitHub repository](https://github.com/username/web-generative-ui) (issues, pull requests, comments).
+- The [Web Generative UI GitHub repository](https://github.com/Piplip/web-generative-ui) (issues, pull requests, comments).
-- Community channels such as our [Discord server](https://discord.gg/your-invite).
-- Email communications (e.g., [support@webgenerativeui.com](mailto:support@webgenerativeui.com)).
 - Any other forums, events, or platforms associated with Web Generative UI.

-It also applies to interactions outside these spaces when they involve project contributors and could impact the project’s community (e.g., social media posts targeting project members).
+It also applies to interactions outside these spaces when they involve project contributors and could impact the project’s community
+(e.g., social media posts targeting project members).

 ## Enforcement
 Violations of this Code of Conduct will be addressed promptly and fairly.
 If you experience or witness unacceptable behavior, please report it by:
-- Contacting the project maintainers via email at [support@webgenerativeui.com](mailto:support@webgenerativeui.com).
-- Messaging a moderator on our [Discord server](https://discord.gg/your-invite).
-- Opening an issue on the [GitHub repository](https://github.com/username/web-generative-ui/issues) (mark it as private if sensitive).
+- Opening an issue on the [GitHub repository](https://github.com/Piplip/web-generative-ui/issues) (mark it as private if sensitive).

 ### Reporting Guidelines
 When reporting, please provide: